sookiewu/learngit/readme.txt

-this is a readme text
+Git is a distributed version control system.
-这是一个readme文档
+Git is free software.